YCAMInterlab/gaf.js/README.md

 ```

 ## Motivation
 This library is part of a larger project / series of libraries that aspires to bring computational and parametric design applications to the web.
-This library aspires to provide application infrastructure to power all types of complex geometry operations that enable higher level computational design, 3d printing, g-code generation, cnc milling tool path creation, laser cutting paths, robotic motion planning, and more.
+This library aspires to provide application infrastructure to power all types of applications dealing with computational design, 3d printing, g-code generation, cnc milling tool path creation, laser cutting paths, robotic motion planning, and more.

 ## Build Requirements
 node.js (4.4.0+) & npm